cocoltre/cocoltre.github.io/communitylevel.md

 #### 2.2 Top Undirected Subreddit Pairs

-We first examine which **pairs of subreddits interact the most**, ignoring direction (A → B and B → A are counted together).
+Let's first examine which **pairs of subreddits interact the most**, ignoring direction (A → B and B → A are counted together).

 <iframe src="{{ '/assets/plots/1_fig2.html' | relative_url }}" width="100%" height="800" style="border:none;"></iframe>

 Among the **top 20 subreddit pairs**, some exceed **500 interactions**, indicating very strong cross-community activity.

 Most of these interactions are **positive**, which is expected given the SNAP dataset’s polarity distribution.
-The pair **drama ↔ subredditdrama** stands out with the highest proportion of negative links, consistent with their content focus.
+The pair **drama ↔ subredditdrama** stands out with the highest proportion of negative links, which is consistent with their name id.

 ---

 #### 2.3 Source vs Target Roles Over Time

+As all these hyperlinks have a **source** and a **target**...
-We now study whether subreddits mainly act as **sources** (linking to others) or **targets** (being linked to), and whether this changes over time.
+We could now think about the question : `Do subreddits mainly act as sources (linking to others) or targets (being linked to), and whether this changes over time?`

 <iframe src="{{ '/assets/plots/1_fig3.html' | relative_url }}" width="100%" height="800" style="border:none;"></iframe>

-The plot shows the **monthly source-to-target ratio** for the ten most active subreddits:
+This very simple plot shows the **monthly source-to-target ratio** for the ten most active subreddits.
+To understand it, basically :

 - **1.0** → only acts as a source
 - **0.0** → only acts as a target
 - **0.5** → balanced behavior

-Most top subreddits keep a **very stable role** across time, suggesting persistent structural positions in the network.
+Nice !
+We can clearly observe most top subreddits keep a **very stable role** across time, suggesting persistent structural positions in the network.

 ---

-To summarize this behavior into usable features, we compute:
+Next step could be to summarize this behavior into usable features.
+Let's compute:

-- **Mean source ratio** → typical role of the subreddit
+- **Mean source ratio** → represents typical role of the subreddit
-- **Variance** → how often the role changes
+- **Variance** → represents how often the role changes

-<iframe src="{{ '/assets/plots/1_fig4.html' | relative_url }}" width="100%" height="800" style="border:none;"></iframe>
+<iframe src="{{ '/assets/plots/1_fig4.html' | relative_url }}" width="100%" height="400" style="border:none;"></iframe>

 **Key observations:**
 - Mean source ratios are strongly polarized near **0 or 1**
 - Variance is close to **0 for most subreddits**

-👉 We keep **only the mean source ratio**, as variance provides little additional information.
+We can suggest we keep **only the mean source ratio**, as variance provides little additional information.
+Indeed variance is nearly zero for the vast majority of communities, so it has limited discriminative value compared to the mean source ratio.

 ---